bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1102_optionals_chaining.md

 ## Conclusion
 Now, you no longer have to guess when to use `?` and `!` mark when you are working with objects such as UIKit.
-Please remember that if you see any `?` then make sure you unwrap implicitly.
-If you have any questions, make sure check out resources and HipChat if you have any questions.
+Please remember that if you see any `?`to return an object or value, make sure unwrap implicitly the return value.
+If you have any questions, make sure check out resources above.

 In our next lesson, you are learn how to use a `guard` statement to implicitly unwrap and why you use it in the first place instead of using `if let`.
 Let's go!